 We are actively monitoring and addressing encampments across Barrie.
 We’ve been successful in collaboration with the County of Simcoe to address encampments on City-owned lands, including parks, and public spaces making them welcoming for all.

-Locations where encampments have been successfully addressed and individuals have been connected with resources:
+Locations where encampments have been successfully addressed and individuals have been offered and/or connected with vital resources:

 | Encampment Location | Date Addressed |